xxiaowenzip/hello-world/README.md

 # hello-world

 Hello,
 I'm Nodame from another planet.
-Just stay here for a while to explore this amzazing world.
+Just stay here for a while to observe what will happen in this amzazing world!